Ronald De Vera Barredo, PT, DPT, Ed.D., FAPTA, Dean

 The goals of the College of Health Sciences are to:

 - Develop and implement educational programs designed to produce tomorrow’s health practitioners, educators, and leaders based upon employment demands.

 - Recruit students interested in careers in the health field into programs offered in the College and to instill in students the basic principles of professionalism; to provide students with career counseling, academic advisement, and tutorial assistance all designed to assist them in achieving their career goals.

-- Identify, early, barriers for student success in order to achieve maximal levels of preparation required to produce a health career.
+- Identify, early, barriers to student success in order to achieve the maximal levels of preparation required to produce a healthy career.

 - Maintain full accreditation by appropriate agencies for programs offered in the College.

 - Recruit and maintain faculty capable of making significant contributions to the basic and applied research efforts of the institution, College, and world.